-might be pleased to know the progress mankind has made toward answering his question.
-At the time of his passing, when Yang-Mills theory was less than one year old, among the four experimentally established major interactions: electromagnetic, weak, strong, and gravity, only for electromagnetism had a quantum field theory been established: quantum electrodynamics (QED), with the quantum Maxwell fields being the U(1) "glues".
-Now a quantum field theory has been established for electroweak interactions, quantum flavor dynamics (QFD), which unifies electromagnetic and weak interactions in an intricate way.
-The quantum Maxwell fields remain to be the U(1) "glues" as in QED and the quantum Yang-Mills fields are the SU(2) "glues".
-Additionally, a quantum field theory has been established for strong interactions, quantum chromodynamics (QCD), in which the quantum Yang-Mills fields are the SU(3) "glues".
+experimentally established major interactions: electromagnetic, weak, strong, and gravity, only for electromagnetism had a quantum field theory been established: quantum electrodynamics (QED), with the quantum Maxwell fields being the U(1) "glues".
+Now a quantum field theory has been established for electroweak interactions, quantum flavor dynamics (QFD), which unifies electromagnetic and weak interactions in an intricate way - the quantum Maxwell fields remain to be the U(1) "glues" as in QED and the quantum Yang-Mills fields are the SU(2) "glues".
+Also, a quantum field theory has been established for strong interactions, quantum chromodynamics (QCD), in which the quantum Yang-Mills fields are the SU(3) "glues".
 So Einstein's question can be asked in more specific terms: Will we find that QFD and QCD (the combination of the two is called the Standard Model of particle physics) are parts of a grand unified theory (GUT)?
 Will we find the ultimate quantum description of Einstein's general relativity (QGR)?
 Will we find the ultimate unified theory, The Unified Theory (TUT) or The Theory of Everything (TOE), of GUT and QGR?
-To know how these questions are answered will make life richer.^e
+To know how these questions are answered will make life richer.d

-2. Yang-Mills theory: milestones and interesting questions
+2. Yang-Mills Theory: Milestones and Interesting Questions

-The milestones to be highlighted in this section, except for Milestone II.4., have all been theoretically developed and experimentally established, and set forth in modern graduate textbooks on quantum field theories.
-See the authoritative volumes with comprehensive and exhaustive references by S. Weinberg,6 and the celebration volume for the 50th anniversary of the Yang-Mills theory edited by 't Hooft,7 for which Attachment A provides a copy of its title page, Preface and Contents.
-Therefore, l will be very brief in highlighting the milestones in this section without giving references (except a few) to original papers which Refs.
-[6,7] comprehensively and exhaustively have provided.
+The milestones to be highlighted in this section, except for Milestone 4, have all been theoretically developed and experimentally established, and set forth in modern graduate textbooks on quantum field theories.
+See the authoritative volumes with comprehensive and exhaustive references by S. Weinberg, 6 and the celebration volume for the 50th anniversary of the Yang-Mills theory edited by 't Hooft, 'f for which Attachment A provides a copy of its Title page, Preface and Contents.
+Therefore, I will be very brief in highlighting the milestones in this section without giving references (except a few) to original papers which Refs.
+6 and 7 comprehensively and exhaustively provide.

-It is interesting to note that among the sixty-one Nobel Prizes in Physics8 from 1954 to 2014, twentysix are related to the making of the Standard Model, while the 2015 one honors the experiment that gave evidence for the need of going beyond the Standard Model (see Milestone 5).
+It is interesting to note that among the sixty-one Nobel Prizes in Physics8 from 1954 to 2014, twenty-six are related to the making of the Standard Model, while the 2015 one honors the experiment that gave evidence for the need of going beyond the Standard Model (see Milestone 5).

 Milestone 1.
-Quantum flavor dynamics QFD has been theoretically developed and experimentally established for electroweak interactions, ^f unifying electromagnetic and weak interactions.
-In QFD the quantum SU(2) Yang-Mills fields are the quantum mediating force fields for weak interactions, i.e., the SU(2) "weak glues", among elementary particles with SU(2) "weak charges", while the quantum U(1) Maxwell fields remain, as in QED, to be the quantum U(1) "electromagnetic glues" among particles with U(1) "electromagnetic charges".
-In this intricate quantum unification the Maxwell field quanta, photons or light, are massless (as in QED) and can travel large distance in space void of matter with electromagnetic properties.
-Thus we can see each other, the moon, the sun, stars and galaxies.
-On the other hand, the SU (2) Yang-Mills quanta gain masses, through the Higgs mechanism (see Milestone 4. below), to become the massive W+, W- and Z0 particles that can travel only very short distances.
+Quantum flavor dynamics QFD has been theoretically developed and experimentally established for electroweak interactions, e unifying electromagnetic and weak interactions.
+In QFD the quantum SU(2) Yang-Mills fields are the quantum mediating force fields for weak interactions, i.e., the SU(2) "weak glues", among elementary particles with SU(2) "weak charges", while the quantum U(1)

-^e Nature has been kind to humans in allowing their brains to understand the complexity of Nature bit by bit over time and then bring the pieces of understanding together into larger structures of meaning.
+^d Nature has been kind to humans in allowing their brains to understand the complexity of Nature bit by bit over time and then bring the pieces of understanding together into larger structures of meaning.
 How long will this process continue?
 Will the human brain ever discover the totality of Nature (finite or infinite)?

-^f The letter F in QFD is to indicate the fact that quarks and leptons exist in three different types called "flavors".
+^eThe letter F in QFD is to indicate the fact that quarks and leptons exist in three different types called "flavors".